l-ray/user-mgmnt/README.md

 A [credential-entity](https://github.com/l-ray/user-mgmnt/blob/master/src/main/java/de/lray/service/admin/user/persistence/entities/Credentials.java), used during the login-process, holds a foreign key to the user-entity.
 By this, during the login process no direct access to the concrete user-entity is needed.
 The user-entity holds a foreign key to the [contact-entity](https://github.com/l-ray/user-mgmnt/blob/master/src/main/java/de/lray/service/admin/user/persistence/entities/Contact.java).
 By separating user and contact, potential policies of persisting system data and personal data separately are (hopefully) met.

+#### Public Ids
-Beside the internal ID, a public ID is given to all entities.
-It is an alphanumeric hash and we use it for endpoint-communication.
+Beside the internal Id, a public Id is given to all entities - it is an alphanumeric hash.
+We use it for endpoint-communication.
 The public id can be given from an external source and potentially also changed without corrupting any data.
-It prevents from hacking attacks based on id-guessing.
+It's a soft protection towards attacks based on id-guessing.
-### Password persistence
+#### Password persistence
 For the sake of this example, the service persists the user password's hash and salt only.
 It offers a method to check a password for correctness, without giving a way to reproduce the original password.

 ### Endpoints